hrishikesh1990/freelancer_report/docs/3-why-should-you-hire-a-freelance-developer.md

 ## Benefits of hiring freelance developers

-Having understood why full-time employees might not be the right solution every time, let’s understand the benefits of hiring a freelance developer and use-cases they solve:
+Having understood why full-time employees might not be the right solution every time, let’s understand the benefits of hiring a freelance developer and the use-cases they solve:

 ### 1. Bring about fast turnarounds – Meeting product goals

 For the 3-4 months that it takes to hire permanent employees, a firm’s work can’t be stopped or postponed.
 Hiring a freelancer developer to augment the team in such a setting ensures that the targets and deadlines don’t have to be compromised upon.

 Vetted freelancing platforms enable companies to hire freelancers within a week or two.
 Additionally, the personalised recommendations by experts reduce the chance of a bad hire and the need for iterations.
-Quality freelancers mapped correctly to requirements hit the ground running requiring no training and with very low ramp up time.
+Quality freelancers mapped correctly to requirements hit the ground running, requiring no training and very low ramp up time.

 ### 2. Niche technology – bringing in experts when they’re needed